Asymptotic Structure with a positive cosmological constant: Equipped and the problem of incoming radiation

 \end{lemma} \begin{proof} By \cref{eq:Wmdef,eq:Zmdef} and \cref{it:noQnoWnoZ} on page \pageref{it:noQnoWnoZ}, $ \ctm{\Q}{^\alpha}=0\iff \ctcnm{D}{_{AB}}=\ctcnm{C}{_{AB}}=0=\ctcnm{D}{_A}=\ctcnm{C}{_A} $.
 The result is obtained setting these values into \cref{eq:Dab-decomposition} and using \cref{it:nullDecompProp18} on page \pageref{it:nullDecompProp18}. \end{proof} Then, our proposal reads as follows: \begin{crit}[No incoming radiation on $ \scri^+ $] We say that there is no incoming radiation (or on an open portion $ \Delta\subset\scri^+ $ with the same topology) propagating along a vector field $ \ct{m}{^a} $ on $ \scri^+ $, if $ \ct{m}{^a} $ is such that, according to definitions \lmultieqref{eq:Qmdef}\rmultieqref{eq:km-def-m},

 or equivalently

-\end{crit} \begin{remark} Equivalently, there is no incoming radiation propagating along $ \ct{m}{^a} $ on $ (\Delta\subset)\scri^+ $ when $ \ct{m}{^a} $ defines a strong orientation there --see \cref{def:orientationStrong}. \end{remark} \begin{remark} If criterion \ref{def:noIncomingRadDefOpen} holds, all the components of $ \ct{D}{_{ab}} $ except $ \ct{m}{^a}\ct{m}{^b}\ct{D}{_{ab}} $ are determined by $ \ct{C}{_{ab}} $.
+\end{crit} \begin{remark} It has to be stressed that the `incoming' terminology refers to components of the gravitational field at $ \scri^+ $. \end{remark} \begin{remark} Equivalently, there is no incoming radiation propagating along $ \ct{m}{^a} $ on $ (\Delta\subset)\scri^+ $ when $ \ct{m}{^a} $ defines a strong orientation there --see \cref{def:orientationStrong}. \end{remark} \begin{remark} If criterion \ref{def:noIncomingRadDefOpen} holds, all the components of $ \ct{D}{_{ab}} $ except $ \ct{m}{^a}\ct{m}{^b}\ct{D}{_{ab}} $ are determined by $ \ct{C}{_{ab}} $.
 This is in close analogy to what happens at the conformal boundary for $ \Lambda=0 $ where the `electric' part of the rescaled Weyl tensor defined with respect to the null normal $ \ct{N}{^\alpha} $ (which algebraically is of the kind \eqref{eq:DpDef}), is determined by the `magnetic' part (which is of the sort \eqref{eq:CpDef}) except for the $ \ct{N}{^\alpha}\ct{N}{^\beta} $ component.
 In both scenarios, this free component carries the information related to the Coulomb part of the gravitational field (see \cref{eq:np-coulomb}).
 This evinces that \cref{def:noIncomingRadDefOpen} is a constraint that affects the radiative degrees of freedom. \end{remark}

 In other words, criterion \ref{def:noIncomingRadDefOpen} identifies a class of space-times which can be safely considered to describe situations with only outgoing gravitational radiation arriving at $\scri^+$: those where the free data $\ct{D}{_{ab}}$ are determined by the intrinsic geometry of $(\scri^+,\ct{h}{_{ab}})$ according to \eqref{eq:no-ir-C-D} (for unit $ \ct{m}{^a} $) except for the one component $ \ct{m}{^a}\ct{m}{^b}\ct{D}{_{ab}} $ which remains as the only extra free data independent of $(\scri^+,\ct{h}{_{ab}})$.
 It seems interesting to study in deep this class of space-times.